Employee Handbook: Everything You Need to Know

 Can AI Write an Employee Handbook?

-Yes, AI can assist in drafting an employee handbook.
-However, it’s always best to seek advice from a specialist HR consultant to ensure your handbook is:
+AI can produce an employee handbook, but it’s likely to be out of date or omit important information.
+It’s always best to seek advice from a specialist HR consultant to ensure your handbook is:

 • Tailored to your company